-- Bits b27 to b26 in the ID field of the Data Frames in the Temporary Lead-out Zone shall be set to ONE ZERO, indicating Lead-out Zone. - The length of the Temporary Lead-out Zone shall be at least 64 ECC Blocks, or the rules as given in table 10 should be followed (see ECMA-267).
+- Bits b27 to b26 in the ID field of the Data Frames in the Temporary Lead-out Zone shall be set to ONE ZERO, indicating Lead-out Zone. - The length of the Temporary Lead-out Zone shall be at least 64 ECC Blocks, or the rules as given in Table 9 should be followed (see ECMA-267). (see also Annex A)